Eddard-jpg/SpaceShips/README.md

 ## Updates

+### Version 2.0.6

+- The player can now restart the game using R key instead of any key.
+That helps prevent accidentally restarting immediately after game over

 ### Version 2.0.5

 - Fixed a bug with the last update displaying text on top of each other in game over.